taw00/howto/howto-deploy-and-configure-a-minimalistic-fedora-linux-server.md

 ```

 Once rebooted...
 * Attempt to login with `ssh` as your normal user.
-This shoudl work.
+This should work.
 * Attempt to login with `ssh` as root.
 This should not work.